Code-Institute-Submissions/deborasantos28-milestone-project-1_AugResub/README.md

   * No errors were found when testing on the official [W3C Validator](https://validator.w3.org/)

+## Browser Compatibility
+ * This website has been tested and verified to work on various browsers such as : Chrome, Firefox and Edge.

+## Responsiveness
+ * The website has been tested on small, medium and large screens.
+The smallest screen tested on was ip
 # Deployment

 * The website was deployed to GitHub pages.
 The steps taken were the following:

+     * Open
   * Access the settings on the GitHub repository
   * On the left hand side menu, navigate and select the Master Branch.
   * Once the master branch is selected, the page will automatically refresh and display a message for the successful deployment.